armanquino1892/angular-jsonserver/README.md

 ## Build

-Run "npm run start:proxy:mock:server" to run the project and the mock server.
+Run `npm run start:proxy:mock:server` to run the project and the mock server.

 ![](AngularJson.jpeg)